JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 DESCRIPTION
 -----------

-Sort/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags).
+AJAX sorter/filter any post types by multiple taxonomies and/or terms (like post by categories and/or tags).
 Plugin working with a basic Bootstrap 4 Flex grid.
 Only enqueued if 'bootstrap' or 'bootstrap-4' style not already enqueued.

 * Working with any Themes and any post types